 This natural mystery formed on the slope of Patom Plateau and rises tall above the low, subarctic forest.

 The crater is up to 40 m high.
 Its base is 120 – 160 m wide but the rim of crater has a diameter of 76 m.

 Central part – the crater itself – is some 12 – 15 m deep.
 In the centre of this recession there is located smaller hill which is some 34 m wide.

 Rough estimates show that the volume of the crushed limestone blocks is some 230 – 250 thousand m³, weight – approximately one million tons.

 Discovery of the evil place

 Yakuts considered that Patomskiy Crater is evil place which is even dangerous to people and avoided also by forest animals.

 The young geologist Vadym Kolpakov who was entitled to make geological mapping in this remote part of Siberia was the first known man of European descent who reached these environs in 1949.
 Yakuts advised him to avoid the crater and, of course, Kolpakov did the opposite.

 He recalls: as he reached the site, it seemed to him that he has got fever.
 The enormous crater looked outlandish and completely out of place as if the young geologist saw it in dream and not in reality.

-In fact the site has got bad name up to this day.
+Thus the site continues to have a bad name up to this day.
 According to some stories people feel sick near it and locals have stories about people who went missing or dead here.
 Also one leader of scientific mission, Eugeny Vorobiev suddenly died here in 2005 from heart attack.

 Scientific expeditions came to this remote part of Siberia in 1963 and then: in 2006, 2008, and 2010.

 Exotic theories about the origin of the natural mystery

-Kolpakov considered that he discovered an excellent and unusual impact crater.
-Some specialists considered that the crater was formed by a piece of Tunguska meteorite in 1908 – another mysterious event in this part of Siberia.
+Kolpakov considered that he has discovered an excellent and unusual impact crater.
+Some specialists considered that the crater was formed by a piece of Tunguska meteorite in 1908 – another natural mystery in this part of Siberia.